Skip to content

 You can find more information on Celery here.

-Cloud Document Maker uses Amazon SQS as a broker for Celery.
+Cloud Document Maker uses Amazon SQS as a broker for Celery in production.

 Cloud Document Maker uses SQL Server in RDS as a backend for storing task state.